 A strategic project for the danish gas market

 Since 1984, when production started on the platform, the Tyra gas field has supplied the majority of the gas produced in the country.

-Fully committed to the long-term development in the Danish offshore sector, Our Group has decided to invest in rebuilding the platform.
+Fully committed to the long-term development in the Danish offshore sector, Our Company has decided to invest in rebuilding the platform.
 Continuous gas extraction over nearly 40 years has led to natural subsidence of the infrastructure.